trailcode/webAsmPlay/readme.md

 * Interpolate line string color in relation to the distance to the camera.

+* Auto parse shader source to determine uniforms and attributes.
+    * Or better, pass into shader name and location reference pairs.

 ### TODO

 * Make geometric terminology consistent with Geos.